Frequently Asked Questions

 What is a 'pro' or 'non-pro'?

 We divide PhilPeople users into 'pro' and 'non-pro' for the purposes of facilitating finding individuals who are career philosophers with a minimum of credentials.
-An individual is considered 'pro' if they meet either of the following conditions: a) they have PhD in philosophy or equivalent recorded in their profile; b) they have, associated with their profile, a publication in one of these journals.
-This is the same criterion that we have used on PhilPapers since its launch in 2009, except that we periodically update the list of journals.
+An individual is considered 'pro' if they meet either of the following conditions: a) they have PhD in philosophy or equivalent recorded in their profile; b) they have, associated with their profile, a publication in one of the philosophy journals listed as 'most popular' on PhilPapers.
 Note that it can take up to 24 hours for a change in these conditions to be reflected in your status on the site.

 Who can have a profile on PhilPeople?